prorevizor/noc/docs/en/docs/dev/confdb/overview.md

 and of specific functions, addressed for single platform.
 Common functions moved to the left (Code -> VM translation), while specific moved to the right (VM -> Target platform translation).
-Hence VM represents clean contract between hardware-dependent and hardware independent functions.
+Hence VM represents clean contract between hardware-dependent and hardware independentent functions.

 Device configuration is the programming language of target platform.
-So we can split the task of configuration analysis by applying clean barrier between hardware-dependent and hardware-independent parts.
+So we can split the task of configuration analysis by applying clean barrier between hardware-dependent and hardware-independentent parts.
 Just like `Virtual Machine` NOC introduces fictional configuration language for non-existing (yet?) network equipment.
 All hardware-dependent parts are moved to the left.
-All hardware-independent parts are moved to the right and may be reused.
+All hardware-independentent parts are moved to the right and may be reused.

 ## ConfDB pipeline stages